How do you keep your longboard properly maintained?

 The best type of maintenance is preventative maintenance.

-Avoid riding in wet conditions, regularly clean your bearings, and watch your board closely.
+Avoid riding in wet conditions, clean your bearings, and watch your board closely.
 Always check your truck/wheel nuts before riding to ensure they’re secure.
-You don’t want anything coming apart while shredding.
+You don’t want anything coming apart!

 The most common deck issue is minor chips/cracks on the nose or tail.

 If it’s a hairline crack or a minor chip, don’t worry.
 Longboards and skateboards are meant to get beat up.
-It’s obviously your call, but just keep an eye on it.
+It’s your call, but I’d suggest just keeping an eye on it.

 Address it when you get a significant crack or chip.